paperless-ngx/paperless-ngx/docs/index.md

 ## Paperless, a history

-Paperless-ngx is the official successor to the original [Paperless](https://github.com/the-paperless-project/paperless) & [Paperless-ng](https://github.com/jonaswinkler/paperless-ng) projects and is designed to continue the great work and distribute responsibility of supporting and advancing the project among a team of people.
+Paperless-ngx is the official successor to the original [Paperless](https://github.com/the-paperless-project/paperless) & [Paperless-ng](https://github.com/jonaswinkler/paperless-ng) projects and is designed to distribute the responsibility of advancing and supporting the project among a team of people.
 [Consider joining us!](https://github.com/paperless-ngx/paperless-ngx#community-support)

 Further discussion of the transition between these projects can be found at [ng#1599](https://github.com/jonaswinkler/paperless-ng/issues/1599) and [ng#1632](https://github.com/jonaswinkler/paperless-ng/issues/1632).